PTPells/maybeuseful/src/posts/streams.md

 A metaphor Laurel and I are trying on to establish a shared set of expectations around this particular aspect<sup>[ii]</sup> is that of a stream:

-We are each moving about a steady flow.
-Sometimes in a position to catch a glance at what is floating past, at other times situated to reach in and pick up with we see before it floats by and escapes us.
+We are each moving about this flow in our own ways.

+Sometimes, we're in motion, only able to lend a glance at what is floating past.
+Other times, we're "seated" and ready to reach in and engage with what we see floating by.
+And always trusting that:
+# Important things will resurface in other channels
+# If/when one of us notices this space not serving us, we should feel empowered to iterate upon how we think of and use this space

 So far, I've found the "stream" to create the kind of space and lightness I was hoping for.
 It's also empowered me to be more explicit when there is something specific I would like to explore toghether.
 I'm curious to see how other people experience the explicitness I tend towards...I appreciate there is a delicate balance between constraints that "open up" and "close down" exploration.